JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-03-holding-fast-in-red-shanks.md

 ![31knots-chartplotter](/images/31knots-chartplotter.jpg#vert)

+*Nearly a 32 knot gust (bottom right)*

-The clouds began spitting rain at us and gusts of wind battered against the outside of the boats.
-One of the sailing catamarans moored nearby apparently didn't have one of their sails properly stowed and when the powerful morning gusts hit them it came unfurled.
+The clouds began spitting rain at us and gusts of wind battered against the outside of the boat.
+One of the sailing catamarans moored nearby apparently didn't have one of their sails properly stowed and when the powerful morning blow hit them it came unfurled.
 The wind offered no mercy whatsoever as it shredded their forward sail in seconds.
 It flapped around and generated a sound similar to thunder rumbling and by the time the crew made it outside it was in tatters.

 Generally when the sails are stowed they are wrapped up tight by design to prevent that from happening.
 I'm not sure if their equipment failed or if they made a mistake but I guarantee they'll be double checking their sails every time strong wind is predicted from here on out.
 That sail is probably in the eight to ten thousand dollar range and I'm sure it'll be fun to try and replace it all the way down here.

 ![stripped-flag](/images/stripped-flag.jpg)

+*If you look closely you can see the remnants of their tattered sail flapping in the thirty knot gusts*

 Strangely enough the weather was nearly enjoyable an hour later and continued to swap between horrendous and pleasant throughout the day.
 My mom has started feeling sick in the last day or two.
 I suppose it’s good timing as we will be confined to the boat and she won’t be missing anything exciting.
 Jules used our time stuck inside to attack our bathroom.
 She used so much vinegar that the fumes permeated through the boat but every surface was sparking when she was done.